tlamedia/gtm-kit/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/gtm-kit)

 == Changelog ==

+= 2.18.1 =

+Release date: 2026-08-24

+Find out about what's new in our [our release post](https://gtmkit.com/changelog/gtm-kit-2-18/).

+#### Bugfixes:
+* The daily check of your pages now keeps running on schedule on WooCommerce sites.
+It could previously stop after one run until an administrator next opened wp-admin.
+* On a site using a Google Tag Manager environment, the fallback for visitors without JavaScript pointed at your live container instead of the environment.
+It now matches the rest of your setup.

 = 2.18.0 =